michaelbarton/bioinformatics-zen/content/markup/research/machine-learning-to-detect-bad-sequencing-reads.markdown

 ---
   kind: article
   feed: true
-  title: Machine learning to detect inaccurate NGS reads.
+  title: Filtering inaccurate NGS reads using machine learning
-  created_at: "2013-4-12 14:00 GMT"
+  created_at: "2013-4-17 17:00 GMT"
 ---

 One of the earliest things I learned about next generation sequencing is to expect errors in the generated data.
-These errors include incorrect base substitution or incorrect estimation of the length of regions of identical bases (homopolymers).
-When doing *de novo* genome assembly or genome resequencing this may not pose a problem as a majority consensus at each position can overrule these errors.
+These errors include incorrect base substitution or incorrect estimation of regions of identical bases (homopolymers).
+When doing *de novo* genome assembly or genome resequencing these may not pose a problem as a majority consensus at each position can overrule these errors.

 There are cases where inaccurate reads error do however cause a problem such as tag or marker sequencing.
 This is the study of a single gene from many different organisms with the goal of estimating polymorphisms or phylogeny.
-An example may be sequencing the same gene (e.g. 16S rRNA) from many different microbes in the same environment.
-Another example is sequencing influenza virus genes to identify the reservoir of strains.
+An example may be sequencing the same gene (e.g. 16S rRNA) from numerous microbes in the same environment.
+Another example is sequencing variations in viral genes to identify the the source of an epidemic.
 In both of these cases the single gene sequenced multiple times is the 'marker' of interest.

 The advantage of this marker approach is that it generates a very large number of reads to allow surveying a population deeply.
-The problem however is that sequencing errors can give false positives for diversity.
+The problem is that sequencing errors can give false positives for diversity and variation.
 An extra base or a substitution generates a novel sequence and therefore a new genotypic signature.
-Furthermore when amplifying such numbers of DNA sequence even PCR errors can become relevant too.
+Furthermore when amplifying large quantities DNA even PCR errors can become relevant.
 This can be 'chimeras', where sequences mis-prime to each other generating a read composed of two origins.
 An additional rarer problem is PCR infidelity where base changes are introduced during the amplification process.

-As the use of marker-based approaches increases many articles are highlighting the need to identify and remove these poor quality reads.
+As the use of marker-based approaches increases, many articles are highlighting the need to identify and remove these poor quality reads.
 Not doing so can produce results biased by a large number of false positives leading to artefactually inflated diversity.
 If you are interested in the literature on